WilliamLiii/WilliamLiii-Analytics-Project---NY-city-SAT-scores-analyzing/README.md

 # Project objctives
 * check out SAT exam is unfair or not by comparing demographic factors such as race, income, and gender
 # Analysis process
-# see more in school.ipyne file
+* see more in school.ipynb file